Pola X: Soundtrack

-Alternative miniseries version
+Alternate miniseries version

-An alternative longer TV version entitled "Pierre ou les ambiguïtés", edited into three episodes containing an additional 40 minutes of footage, was shown for the first time on 24 September 2001 on Arte German-French TV channel.
+An alternate, longer TV cut entitled Pierre ou les ambiguïtés, edited into three episodes containing an additional 40 minutes of footage, premiered on 24 September 2001 on Arte German-French TV channel.
 The episodes were titled A la lumière, A l'ombre des lumières and Dans le sang.

 Carax edited the TV version in the spirit of serials from his childhood, in particular Vidocq.
-The new scenes in the alternative version were produced during the original shoot with additional budget raised by producer Bruno Pesery to allow them to exceed their contractually agreed 140-minute running time.
-Some of the new sequences explore the dreams of Peter and his relationship with his mother, sister and fiancée, while others lengthen or alter existing scenes.
+The new scenes were produced during the original shoot with additional budget raised by producer Bruno Pesery to allow them to exceed their contractually agreed 140-minute running time.
+Some new sequences explore the dreams of Peter and his relationship with his mother, sister and fiancée, while others lengthen or alter existing scenes.
 In an interview with Jacques Morice, Carax stated that, "it is not an 'extended version' or a 'final version' of the film Pola X, but a different proposition for television."

-Since the miniseries' original broadcast in 2001, it has only been screened very rarely at exhibition events, and has not received an official release on streaming or home video of any kind to date.
-In late 2021 a digitised recording of a VHS tape containing this version was illegally leaked onto the internet via an unknown source, and it was translated into English for the first time.
+Since the miniseries' original broadcast in 2001, it has only been screened very rarely at exhibition events, and has yet to receive an official physical or streaming release of any kind to date.
+In late 2021, a digitised recording of a VHS tape containing this version was illegally leaked onto the internet via an unknown source, and it was translated into English for the first time.

+Home media

+The film will be released in a 4K UHD and Blu-ray box set on November 17, 2026, by French distributor Carlotta Films; it will contain both the theatrical version and the Pierre ou les ambiguïtés miniseries, in new restorations.